ianhecker/Cryptocurrency-Study/index.md

 Bitcoin script is a rather simple language for implementing smart contracts.
 Validity conditions must be met before any coins can be transfered, from and to, accounts.

 ### Ethereum: Serpent
-Ethereum offered a Turing-complete language, Serpent, to implement contracts in.
-This language allowwed loops, which presented both benefits and drawbacks.
-Among drawbacks, chiefly was the potential for infinite loops.
+Ethereum's first language for smart contracts was a Turing-complete language, Serpent.
+This language allows loops, which presents both benefits and drawbacks.
+Among drawbacks, chiefly is the potential for infinite loops.
 Because Ethereum contracts use "gas" as payment to miners for executing code, "gas" could run out via an infinite loop and present no further incentive to miners to continue executing a smart contract [[1]](#references).

 ### Ethereum: Vyper
 Ethereum supports an open-source project of a new "pythonic" language called Vyper.
 This language came after the creation of Serpent. [[2]](#references)